github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Webhook-orchestration runner-control artifacts are selected globally through `experimental.orchestration_provider.webhook.lambda.artifact.zip` or `experimental.orchestration_provider.webhook.lambda.artifact.s3.{key,object_version}` and shared by scale, pool, and job-retry.
 The S3 wrapper selects an object from the shared `experimental.lambda.artifact.s3.bucket`; null zip and S3 wrappers use the packaged runner archive.
 V2 validation rejects simultaneous zip and S3 selection and requires a non-null shared bucket and key when the S3 wrapper is present.
 Stable-mode translation preserves the old S3-wins rule by clearing the translated zip and creating the runner artifact's S3 wrapper whenever the flat `lambda_s3_bucket` is set.
 The shared bucket alone selects no component.
 Every artifact-capable singleton uses its own `artifact.s3` wrapper to supply that component's key and optional object version.
 Runner-config's common SSM housekeeper independently resolves `experimental.multi_runner_config[].ssm.housekeeper.lambda.artifact` over the global `experimental.ssm.housekeeper.lambda.artifact`; S3 combines the component key and version with the shared artifact bucket, zip uses the selected local path, and no selection uses the packaged control-plane archive.
 Stable translation maps the existing runner artifact into this separate canonical component contract.
 The ingress webhook artifact remains separate under `experimental.orchestration_provider.webhook.lambda.webhook.artifact`; the runner-binary syncer uses the parallel `experimental.compute_provider.aws.ec2.runner_binaries.syncer.artifact.{zip,s3}` selector, whose S3 key and optional object version resolve against the same shared bucket. `experimental.compute_provider.aws.ec2.instance_termination_watcher` owns watcher enablement, feature flags, runner deregistration, environment, artifact, and sizing. `experimental.compute_provider.aws.ec2.ami.housekeeper` owns enablement, cleanup behavior, artifact, sizing, and schedule.
 Watcher enablement and feature flags, runner-deregistration enablement, and AMI-housekeeper enablement must be known during planning because they control child resource shape.

 Tags follow the same ownership model but merge rather than replace.
 Within v2 webhook queue and runner-config scopes, experimental global tags merge with runner-config tags and then with orchestration component or subcomponent tags from broad to narrow; a narrower value wins for a duplicate key.
 Singleton shared resources use only global scopes.
 Shared SSM merges `experimental.tags`, `ssm.tags`, and the forced `ghr:environment` tag.
-The webhook base resources merge `experimental.tags` with that environment tag; its Lambda additionally merges `experimental.lambda.tags` with `experimental.orchestration_provider.webhook.lambda.webhook.tags`.
-The runner-binary syncer, termination watcher, and AMI housekeeper receive global `tags`, the environment tag, and `lambda.tags`.
-Distribution buckets additionally merge `compute_provider.aws.ec2.runner_binaries.s3.tags`.
-EC2 global provider tags merge with per-runner-config `compute_provider.aws.ec2.tags`.
-EC2 runtime tags belong under `compute_provider.aws.ec2.tags`; bootstrap tags required by the runner are reserved inside the provider and are not propagated to common resources.
+The webhook base resources merge `experimental.tags` with that environment tag.
+Scale-set resources merge experimental global tags, `orchestration_provider.scale_set.tags`, and the forced environment tag; config-store and log tags apply to their narrower resources.
+EC2 global provider tags merge with per-runner `compute_provider.aws.ec2.tags`.
+When scale-set orchestration is selected, runner-config rejects caller values for EC2 scale-set ownership and lifecycle tag keys so controller IAM conditions cannot be bypassed; webhook selections retain their existing tag contract.
+Provider-created instances carry `ghr:created_by=scale-set-service`.
+Because the unchanged termination watcher can match the same environment, multi-runner rejects watcher-based GitHub deregistration whenever a runner config selects scale-set orchestration; metrics-only watcher operation remains allowed.

 Application logging settings stay together under `observability.logs`, including `level`, retention, encryption, class, and runner-config log-group tags.
 Tracing stays under `observability.tracing`, and metrics enablement, namespace, and individual metric switches stay under `observability.metrics`.

 In v1 mode, entries remain exclusively in `runners_map` and retain their flat output fields; `runners_map_v2` is empty.
 In v2 mode, entries are exposed exclusively through `runners_map_v2` and `runners_map` is empty.
-Common resources are grouped under `runner`, demand-control resources under `orchestration_provider.webhook`, and provider-specific resources under `provider.<namespace>.<provider>`.
-The provider namespace and type are derived from the selected typed compute-provider leaf.
-For example, a module-managed common runner role is available at `runners_map_v2["<runner_config>"].runner.role`; the value is null when the caller selects an external role.
-Scale-up resources are available at `runners_map_v2["<runner_config>"].orchestration_provider.webhook.scale_up`, and launch-template and runner-log artifacts are under `runners_map_v2["<runner_config>"].provider.aws.ec2`.
-The top-level `scale_up`, `scale_down`, and `pool` fields remain compatibility aliases for their webhook-provider counterparts.
-The webhook `pool` value is null when no pool config is supplied.
-Output references are configuration expressions rather than state addresses, so moved blocks cannot rewrite the former experimental `provider.ec2` path for consumers.
+Common resources are grouped under `runner`, orchestration selection or per-runner resources under `orchestration_provider.<provider>`, and provider-specific resources under `provider.<namespace>.<provider>`.
+The top-level per-runner `scale_up`, `scale_down`, and `pool` compatibility aliases are null in scale-set mode.
+Cross-runner controller resources are exposed once through the module's top-level `scale_set` output, with `controller_groups` keyed by the resolved grouping.
+No state move is added for this new experimental path.

 ## Plan-time provider selection and IAM shape

 Terraform must know resource and dynamic-block shape during planning, even when an ARN is produced by another resource and remains unknown until apply.
 Provider ownership inputs continue to use caller-known wrapper objects as discriminators.
-The webhook orchestration leaves conditionally emit KMS statements from the nullable Parameter Store and build-queue key scalars; a null value omits the statement, while an apply-time-unknown ARN remains valid during planning.
-These provider-owned statements do not render placeholder or sentinel ARNs.
+The webhook orchestration leaves conditionally emit KMS statements from nullable Parameter Store and build-queue key scalars.
+Scale-set credential references use nullable scalar `kms_key_arn` fields; the provider composes their optional decrypt fragment into a static policy-document input, so an unknown ARN defers policy content without an unknown dynamic-block count or a sentinel ARN.
 At the internal runner-config boundary, the relevant config fragments are:

 ```hcl
 ssm = {